 The goal of collaboration is to work more productively, and thereby make faster and better decisions.
 In the near future there is an expectation that new technologies such as robotics, artificial intelligence and augmented reality could enable new forms of collaboration.
 The media often interpret this in a negative way, taking the view that traditional jobs are under threat and will disappear due to new technologies.
 "I’m certainly not pessimistic about this evolution," says Dominic.
 "I grew up in a time when we still had coal mines and steel mills in Britain.
 The economy over the past thirty years has changed dramatically, mainly driven by new technology.
 And even though the population is much larger than before, we still have much lower unemployment rates than back then.”

 We agreed that technology will never replace everything.
 "People remain better than machines," says Nicola.
 “I prefer to see technology as the solution for the things we would rather not do ourselves.
 Moreover, technology helps us to live longer and lead better lives. "

-BT and Cisco Systems are together bringing BT One Cloud Cisco to the market, a platform with a set of integrated collaboration tools.
+Together with Cisco, we're bringing One Cloud Cisco to the market, a platform with a set of integrated collaboration tools.
 "In principle you can start with telephony," says Dominic, "and then subsequently add more functionality: chat, video, you name it."